eyedean/phormer/readme.txt

 UPDATE HOW-TO:
 ==============
+ 0 - Download the latest version of phormer###.zip from http://p.horm.org/er
- 0 - Remove folder "files/" and all files in root of installation directory
+ 1 - Remove folder "files/" and all files in root of installation directory
-     (e.g. index.php, admin.php and etc.) after that, there should be just 3
+     (e.g. index.php, admin.php and etc.) EXCEPT OF index.xml.
-     folders of "data/", "images/" and "temp/" there with no files in root folder.
+     after that, there should be just 3 folders of "data/", "images/" and "temp/" and one index.xml file in root.
-     HINT: in correct accessing mode, those 3 folders are owned by PHP and you may not delete them.
+     HINT: in correct accessing mode, those 3 folders and also index.xml are created and owned by PHP and you may not delete them.
- 1 - place all the contents of download phormer (i.e. a folder of "files/" and
+ 2 - place all the contents of download phormer (i.e. a folder of "files/" and
      some files to be placed at root of installation) there. no conflict should occur.
- 2 - go to administration area (http://somewhere/photos/admin.php) and work
+ 3 - go to administration area (http://somewhere/photos/admin.php) and work
      fine!
-All your images would be saved through an update.
+All of your photos and datas would be saved through an update.
  That's all!

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~